 - 1. Is it constitutional?

 - 2. Is it legal?

 - 3. Does it uphold the standards of affiliated professional bodies?

 - 4. Could you justify your actions to:

 - > The Corporate and Management Boards?

 - > Your staff and colleagues?

 - > Society at large including your community?

 - > Your family?

-- 5. Does your action uphold the spirit of the "Tsebo Outsourcing Group" culture? - 6.
-Does it create a "win-win" situation? - 7.
-Have you considered the moral aspects? - 8.
-Are you trying to find a right way to do something which is wrong? - 9.
+- 5. Does your action uphold the spirit of the "Tsebo Outsourcing Group" culture?

+- 6. Does it create a "win-win" situation?

+- 7. Have you considered the moral aspects?

+- 8. Are you trying to find a right way to do something which is wrong? - 9.
 Is there any undue influence that is impacting your judgment i.e.: - > Considering profit only? - > Personal work performance? - > Bowing to pressure from superior? - > Job security? - 10.
 Do you have a personal interest in the transaction? - 11.
 Is there another organisation's employee or another person outside of the Group who would personally be enriched through the transaction? - 12.
 Is it within acceptable norms/business practices? - 13.
-Does it comply with the Group's policies and does it comply with the Anti-Bribery and Corruption Policy? - 14.
+Does it comply with the Group's policies? - 14.
 How would it be seen if reported on the front cover of tomorrow's newspaper?

-6. Health, Safety and Environment
+5. Health, Safety and Environment